virgesmith/pico-crypto-key/README.md

 ## Notes/issues

-- This project uses MbedTLS 3, which is not supported by the SDK (which still uses MbedTLS 2), so must be kept separate.
+- As of SDK 2.2, this project now uses the MbedTLS shipped with the SDK, but not the `pico_mbedtls` library due to configuration/compilation issues.
 - Writes to the final flash block do not persist on RP2350.
-See [here](https://forums.raspberrypi.com/viewtopic.php?t=375912).
+See [discussion](https://forums.raspberrypi.com/viewtopic.php?t=375912).
 Simple workaround is to use the penultimate block.
-- Some prebuilt RISC-V toolchains do not work, see [here](https://forums.raspberrypi.com/viewtopic.php?t=375713).
+- Some prebuilt RISC-V toolchains do not work, see [this post](https://forums.raspberrypi.com/viewtopic.php?t=375713).
 Using the binaries available at [pico-sdk-tools](https://github.com/raspberrypi/pico-sdk-tools/releases/) is recommended.
+- Support for Python 3.11 is retained for users on older Raspberry Pi (armv6) platforms.

 ## Performance